junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 1⁄8 tablet = one eighth of a tablet (dividing it into 8 equal pieces and taking 1 piece)

-## deciding dosage by how much a person weighs
+## deciding dosage by how much a person weights

 In these pages most instructions for dosage are given according to the age of a person, so that children get smaller doses than adults.